 Soon after, a young man approached me asking if we could talk; it had been a long day and was close to 11pm at this point.
-I was tired, cranky and wondered why he wanted to talk to me when my message was specifically for the women that evening as I had specified that I would address the men the following day.
-Eventually I agreed to have the conversation then and the story that came out of his mouth left me in shock, which eventually wore off and caused me to burst into tears when I walked away.
+I was tired and cranky, and wondered why he wanted to talk to me when my message was specifically for the women that evening as I had specified that I would address the men the next day.
+Eventually I agreed to have the conversation that night, and the story that came out of his mouth left me in shock, which eventually wore off and caused me to burst into tears when I walked away.

 He and his wife migrated to Libya a few years ago to live and work there because they had heard that it was a good location for intra African trade, and they were doing well in the first year.
 He worked in town, and she stayed home as a house wife maintaining the home and looking after their two-year old son; they could save a bit of money that way and were looking forward to eventually moving back to their home country in sub-Saharan Africa when tragedy struck.

 They were home watching TV one evening when five armed men stormed their apartment demanding money and valuables, then attacked his wife; this led to a violent struggle between the couple and the attackers, who then shot dead the 2-year old boy who was there with his parents, stabbed the man in multiple places and took turns to violate his wife sexually while making him watch; he was wrecked as was she.
 Afterwards, they took him away and held him hostage until she was able to pay the ransom they demanded which when converted is approximately €3,000.